 Professional sports photographers and enthusiastic soccer moms want more.
 A rate of 8 or more frames-per-second will give you more chance of getting that once in a lifetime action shot or wildlife photo.

 The LCD screen on the back of the Rebel SL1 is not an articulating screen.
-That's a personal peeve of mine too with the 5D mark III.
+That's a personal peeve of mine too with the 5D Mark III.
 Probably not a big deal for you.
 The screen on the SL1 is big and bright, and it's got great resolution.

 I like to shoot with my camera up high above my head, or down low to the ground.
 A rotating screen is a nice feature to use occasionally for shooting your selfie too.